rikardgn/learnCpp/README.md

 - arrEx.cpp
 - Show to declare simple arrays in C++.
 The program also shows to make simple calculations using arrays.
+- vectorEx.cpp
+- Shows how to declare simple vectors in C++.
+It also shows how to use simple vectors to make calucations.

 Operators
 ---------